Cyclotomic $q$-Schur superalgebras: Introduction

 \textbf{Acknowledgements.} Part of this work was carried out while the author was visiting the Chern Institute of Mathematics (CIM) in Nankai University during Summer of 2019 and he wish to thank the institute for the hospitality during his visit.
+The author is very grateful to the anonymous referee for her/his numerous useful comments and corrections.
+This work was supported the National Natural Science Foundation of China (Grant No. 11871107).